 You may provide an optional state parameter to carry through a server-specific state.
 For example, you can use this to protect against CSRF issues.

-Core does not allow you to log-in to multiple companies during a single client app instance.
-If you have more than one company, click on the check box of the company you are giving access to.
+CORE does not allow users to log-in to multiple companies from a single client app instance.

-Step 2: Receive the redirect from Core API.
+Step 2: Receive the redirect from CORE APIs.

 After a user authorizes your application, we issue a redirect to your redirect_uri with a code parameter.